spidermonkey356/Adidas-Shoes-Card/README.md

 ## Tools used

-VSCode, Vanilla HTMl and CSS written from ground up, no libraries.
+VSCode, Vanilla HTML and CSS created from ground up, no libraries.